 "Joe was an extraordinary musician," remembered Epiphone President Jim Rosenberg.
 "I had the pleasure of meeting Joe Pass back in 1992 when he performed at a trade show and dealer meeting.
 When he said he'd help design a signature model, we were thrilled.
 Jazz is a big part of Epiphone's history.
 And you can't get any more maverick than a jazz musician."

-The medium-sized maple body is easy to hold and the arched Select Spruce top with hand-scalloped bracing and sound post has a full and nuanced tone acoustically, which makes it perfect for players who want to use the inherent tone of the Emperor with minimal amplification.
-If you're turning up the Emperor II-PRO, Epiphone's nouveau classic ProBucker pickups--now with coil-splitting!-- have that elusive late 50s tone.
-ProBuckers are made with the same alloy as the original handwound humbuckers including 18% Nickel Silver unit bases and covers along with sand cast Alnico II magnets and high quality 4-conductor lead wire.
+'s ProBucker pickups--now with coil-splitting!--offer players a wide pallate of tone options.
+ProBuckers are made with the same alloy as 1950s era handwound humbuckers including 18% Nickel Silver unit bases and covers, sand cast Alnico II magnets, and high quality 4-conductor lead wire.
 Each ProBucker pickup is also vacuum wax potted to eliminate microphonics.

-When designing the Emperor, Joe requested a maple, SlimTaper "C" profile neck which makes it easy for any-sized hand to at least attempt some of Pass' favorite chord inversions.
-The floating rosewood bridge and vintage styled gold scroll tailpiece provided stable tuning and intonation along with Grover® RotomaticTM 18:1 ratio machine heads.
+When designing the Emperor with Epiphone, Pass requested a Maple SlimTaper "C" profile neck so any-sized hand can at least attempt some of Pass' favorite chord inversions.
+The floating bridge and vintage styled gold scroll tailpiece provided stable intonation along with Grover® RotomaticTM